Ralph Fiennes: 2005–2011: Harry Potter and stardom

 In 2006, Fiennes returned to the stage in Faith Healer alongside Ian McDiarmid.
 The revival premiered at the Gate Theatre in Dublin before transferring to the Broadway stage at the Booth Theatre.
-For his performances Fiennes received a Tony Award nomination for Best Actor in a Play.
+For his performances, Fiennes received a Tony Award nomination for Best Actor in a Play.
 In 2008, he worked with frequent collaborator director Jonathan Kent, playing the title role in Oedipus the King by Sophocles, at the National Theatre in London.

 In 2008, he played the Duke of Devonshire in the film The Duchess opposite Keira Knightley; he also played the protagonist in The Reader, adapted from the novel of the same name alongside Kate Winslet.
 That same year he also appeared in Martin McDonagh's black comedy crime thriller In Bruges starring Colin Farrell and Brendan Gleeson.
 In February 2009, Fiennes was the special guest of the Belgrade's Film Festival FEST.
 He filmed his version of Shakespeare's Coriolanus (in his directorial debut) in the Serbian capital of Belgrade.
 Fiennes reunited with Kathryn Bigelow for her Iraq War film The Hurt Locker, released in 2009, appearing as an English Private Military Contractor.
 They had previously worked together on Strange Days (1995).

-2010s

 In April 2010, he played Hades in Clash of the Titans, a remake of the 1981 film of the same name.

+2012–2019: Established career

-In 2012, he starred in the twenty-third James Bond film, Skyfall, directed by Sam Mendes.
+In 2012, he appeared in the twenty-third James Bond film, Skyfall, directed by Sam Mendes.
 He replaced Dame Judi Dench as M in subsequent Bond films.
-In 2013, Fiennes was both the director and the leading actor (in the role of Charles Dickens) in the well-received film The Invisible Woman.
+That same year, he played Abel Magwitch in Great Expectations (2012), directed by Mike Newell based on the Charles Dickens novel of the same name.
+He acted alongside Harry Potter alumni Robbie Coltrane and Helena Bonham-Carter.
+David Rooney of The Hollywood Reporter wrote of his performance that "Fiennes is feral and frightening" adding, "[He] is a touching figure of unexpected integrity and enormous pathos".
+Also in 2012, he reprised his role of Hades again acting opposite Liam Neeson's Zeus in the action fantasy sequel Wrath of the Titans.
+Despite the film receiving negative reviews it was a financial success.
+In 2013, Fiennes returned to the directors chair helming over the biographical romance drama The Invisible Woman where he also acted portraying the leading role of Charles Dickens opposite Felicity Jones as Ellen Ternan.
+The film was well-received with Peter Bradshaw of The Guardian writing, "Fiennes himself portrays a complex figure: a showman, an egotist and an applause-addict whose lovers and children were his enablers, but also a genuine artist and social idealist.
+This is an engrossing drama, with excellent performances".